jacmoli/C81_CannedFood/README.md

 This mod has the aim to help save fridge space in late game when food supplies may be huge.

-The mod is currently XML only and adds the following items and relevant recipes (single and bulk versions):
+The mod is currently XML only and adds the following items and relevant recipes (single and bulk versions) after researching the **Food Canning** tech (requires Packaged Survival Meal):

 - Steel can (standard)